MicrosoftDocs/SupportArticles-docs/support/azure/virtual-machines/vm-inspector-azure-virtual-machines.md

 ## Select an analysis scenario to run

 The following analysis scenarios are available to run from the Azure portal.
 Based on the logs and issues that you're experiencing, choose an analysis to run.
+For a link to the Github documentation of the full list analysis logs and information, see [Manifest Content](https://github.com/Azure/azure-diskinspect-service/blob/master/docs/manifest_content.md).

 ### Windows diagnostics
 <details>